Juwan23D/Youtube-Keyword-Analysis/README.md

 can help gauge a better understanding of what viewers are searching for, thus helping content creators or digital marketers understand the kind of content to produce.

 * Lofi had the highest average positive sentiment rate which was 1.83 and Mr.Beast was 10th with 1.65.
 This opens up doors of opportunity for content collaborations such as a lofi/ animal or mr. beast/music piece of content.
-Generating a high positive sentiment shows what people are willing to spend their time on, and this feedback could open the door to new ideas.
+Generating a high positive sentiment shows what people are willing to go out of their way give a good interaction with, and this feedback could open the door to new ideas.